By Dr. James M. Dahle, WCI Founder

 #7 You Won't Want to Live in That House as an Attending

 I counsel graduating residents to try to live like a resident for a while to get themselves set up on a solid financial footing, but the truth is that almost everyone upgrades their lifestyle at least a little upon residency graduation.
-That 1400 square foot bungalow that seemed like a mansion compared to the 500 square foot apartment you had as a med student isn't going to seem adequate when those attending-size paychecks start rolling in.
+That 1,400-square-foot bungalow that seemed like a mansion compared to the 500-square-foot apartment you had as a med student isn't going to seem adequate when those attending-size paychecks start rolling in.
 For most graduating residents, staying in your residency house isn't even an option since you're starting a job (or a fellowship) in another city.

 #8 Home Maintenance Costs Either Time or Money

 When you rent, much of your home maintenance will be taken care of by the landlord.
-Fixing broken appliances, repairing leaky roofs or windows, cutting the lawn, or removing snow all costs either time or money, neither of which is abundant for a resident.
+Fixing broken appliances, repairing leaky roofs or windows, cutting the lawn, and removing snow all costs either time or money, neither of which is abundant for a resident.
 The less of this you have to worry about, the more time you can spend learning medicine and the more money you can use to stabilize your financial future.

 #9 Residents Don't Get a Tax Break for Owning a Home